HorizenOfficial/horizen-academy-v2/docs/blockchain-governance.md

 ﻿---

+sidebar_position: 26
 sidebar_label: Governance
 title: Governance on the Blockchain
 slug: /blockchain-governance/
 description: There is scrutiny of the process for generating new blocks, but less focus on the process for changing a protocol's code.
 Governance is the keyword here.
+image: /img/blockchain-governance/blockchain-governance-meta.jpeg

 ---

 # What is Blockchain Governance?

-One of a blockchain protocol's most highly valued properties is its level of decentralization.
+One of a [blockchain protocol's](https://www.horizen.io/academy/blockchain-protocols/) most highly valued properties is its level of decentralization.
 There is usually intense scrutiny of the process for generating new blocks, but less focus on the process for changing a protocol's code.

 _Blockchain governance is the key here._